-What To Do During a Power Interruption
+What To Do During an Outage

 Outages can happen at any time of year.
 Here are some tips to help you cope, whatever the season: